TeamKun/scenamatica-action/README.md

     # The token to use for the GitHub API(Writing pull request comments). (default: ${{ github.token }})
     github-token: ${{ github.token }}
 ```

+If you want to run tests on pull requests, you need to set the `pull-requests` permission to `write` in the `permissions` section.

 ## More Information